octokit/octokit.js/README.md

 ### OAuth for browser apps

 You must not expose your app's client secret to the user, so you cannot use the `App` constructor.
-Instead, you have to a server using the `App` constructor which exposes the `/api/github/oauth/*` routes, through which you can safely implement an OAuth login for apps running in a web browser.
+Instead, you have to create a server using the `App` constructor which exposes the `/api/github/oauth/*` routes, through which you can safely implement an OAuth login for apps running in a web browser.

 If you set `(User) Authorization callback URL` to your own app, than you need to read out the `?code=...&state=...` query parameters, compare the `state` parameter to the value returned by `app.oauthLoginUrl()` earlier to protect against forgery attacks, then exchange the `code` for an OAuth Authorization token.